paulmalherbe/Tartan/doc/CTL.rst

 Company Records Maintenance
 ...........................
-This routine is used to create or amend company records, at least one company, number 1, must be created.
+This routine is used to create or amend company records, at least one company record, number 1, must be created.

 While most of the fields are self explanatory the following are of note:

-+ **E-Mail Address** - Your default email address.
++ **E-Mail Address** - The company's default email address.
 + **V.A.T.
 Default** - Any alphanumeric character.
 If the code, except **N** which is used for no V.A.T., has not previously been created you will be prompted to create one as in `V.A.T.
 Records Maintenance`_.
 + **Systems** - You must tick all the systems that you would like to enable otherwise they will not appear on your menu.
 + **Logo** - You can select an image file to be used as the letterhead for invoices, statements and remittance advices. this file should be a jpg file.